Trade Federation Charter

 The Viceroy can be removed from office for the following reasons:

-• leaving the Trade Federation
+• Withdrawing from the Trade Federation,

 The Viceroy’s residence is in the Trade Federation Palace on the planet Taanab of the Taanab system located in the Zeemacht Cluster.
 If the Trade Federation Palace is captured or it is deemed unsafe for the Viceroy, the Viceroy’s residence and office of command will be transferred to the nearest Lucrehulk Battleship, or an undisclosed location established under the protection of the Trade Federation Armed Forces.
 Any Trade Federation Capital ship transporting the Viceroy holds the call sign “TFF” (Trade Federation Flagship).
 If the Viceroy is not present on any Federation capital ship, the call sign will transfer back to the designated Flagship of the Trade Federation.